Kristina01111000/WordPressTheme/README.md

 	-> make a landing page for each month
 	-> add the word documents he just sent
 	-> figure out tag system -> for weekly system
+	-> change the colors to what was emailed